CTS1003: Neuroplasticity and Learning (NEPLE). Theoretical Models of Learning.

 • Perceptual learning in human and non-human animals.

-• Content and mechanisms of associative learning
+• The content and mechanisms of associative learning

 • Pharmacological intervention in depression in animal models.